 No half wheeling.
 Half wheeling is when you are supposed to be riding side by side with someone but they are constantly riding about half a bike length ahead of you.
 This makes you feel you need to adjust the pace and ride faster which may impact the rest of the group.
 It’s also dangerous because you are essentially in the blind spot of the person in front and if they can’t see you move they may run into you.

 Keep a steady pace.
 It’s not appropriate to get to the front and take the pace up a few notches, or on the other hand, if you are struggling to keep the pace, you should drop back to the end and only take a very short turn at the front.
 Usually on a group ride there are designated spots where it’s known to everyone that the pace is going to pick up for sprints or just because it’s fun.

 Always be aware.
-Group riding can be a great way to be social with like minded friends.
+Group riding can be a great way to be social with like minded people.
 While chatting, you still need to always be looking forward and have your hands on your hoods with quick access to your brakes.
 It’s hard to see what is coming ahead of you and you are relying on those in the front to signal but sometimes quick stops or slowdowns happen and you need to be ready.
 If you hit someone’s back wheel it’s you that will go down and risk taking the rest of the pack down with you.
-Headphones are also a big no-no and should be at any time on a bike whether in a group or not.
+Headphones shouldn’t be used on a group ride, but for safety reasons it’s best to not bring them along for solo rides, too.

 How to get off the front and go to the back.
 If you are riding single file, you generally peel off to the right, away from traffic.
 You then wait until the last person goes by and take your spot at the back again.
 If you are riding “2-up” or in other words two lines, one rider goes to the left and the other to the right at the same time, fall to the back, and take your spots as the last riders again.
 Also, it’s good practice to signal that you are about to go off the front just by pointing to the side in which you are going to fall back.